 - a.
-The health statuses and records, which are not older than 1 month, of the animals must be kept and made available prior to introduction into the holding facilities.
+The health statuses and records, which are not older than 1 month, of the animals must be kept and made available to the certifying veterinarian prior to introduction into the holding facilities.

 - b.
 The records to be kept must include:

 - i.
 Animal identification

 - ii.
 Pregnancy statuses

 - iii.
 Vaccination records

 - iv.
 Endoparasites control records

 - v.
 Ectoparasites control records

 - c.
-Animals must be sorted into appropriate compatible groups based on species, farm of origin, horned or de-horned, age, size and sex.
+Animals must be sorted into appropriate compatible groups based on species, farm/feedlot of origin, horned or de-horned, age, size and sex.

 - d.
 Sheep with wool longer than 25mm need to be shorn at least 10 days before being loaded onto a vessel.

 - e.
-Animals must be examined before being selected to determine if they are healthy, well-nourished and fit for transportation.
+Animals must be examined by a veterinarian before being selected to determine if they are healthy, well-nourished and fit for transportation.

 - f.
 Animals must be in healthy condition which includes but not limited to:

 - i.
 Bright, alert and responsive;

 - ii.
 A shiny and dry coat for cattle;

 - iii.
-Body condition score between 3 and 4 on the 5-point scale;
+Body condition score of 3 on the 5-point scale;

 - iv.
-Eating and drinking well;

-- v.
-Walking comfortably, distributing weight evenly on all four limbs and showing no signs of pain and lameness;

-- vi.
-Showing no ocular pathological or infectious abnormalities that may affect their welfare:
+Eating and drinking well; - v.
+Walking comfortably, distributing weight evenly on all four limbs and showing no signs of pain and lameness; - vi.
+Showing no ocular pathological or infectious abnormalities that may affect their welfare; - vii.

-- vii.
 Not showing any signs of fever.
-Temperature recorded within a week prior to departure must be within the following ranges:

-- Adult cattle: 36.7 39.1 °C;

-- Calves: 38.6 39.6 °C;

-- Sheep and goats: 38.3 39.9 °C; - viii.
+Temperature recorded within a week prior to departure must be within the following ranges: - Adult cattle: 36.7 39.1 °C; - Calves: 38.6 39.6 °C; - Sheep and goats: 38.3 39.9 °C; - viii.
 Not coughing, panting (without being exposed to physical exertion such as running around) or excessive sneezing.
 Respiratory rates at rest must be: - Sheep / goats: between 15 30 breaths/min; - Cattle: between 25 50 breaths/min; - ix.
 No visible evidence of parasites; - x.
 Not exhibiting any nervous signs; - xi.
 No nasal, buccal, lingual and feet lesions; - xii.
 No pathological or infectious skin abnormalities; - xiii.
 No palpable enlarged superficial lymph nodes. - g.
-Animals under the following classification must not be loaded onto the truck: - i.
+Animals under the following classification must not be loaded onto the vessel: - i.
 Younger than four months or above 8 years of age; - ii.
 Unweaned: - iii.
-No horned cattle must be loaded onto a vessel. - iv.
+Horns that are sharp or protrude beyond the widest part of the animal; - iv.
 Excitable, wild or aggressive; - v.
-Known pregnant animals or heavy lactation, dam and offspring; - vi.
-With unhealed wounds from recent treatment procedures or injuries; - vii.
-Those with diarrhoea; - viii.
-Bilateral blindness; - ix.
-Body condition score below 3 on the 5-point scale; - x.
+Shy feeders: - vi.
+Known pregnant animals or heavily lactating dam with offspring; - vii.
+With unhealed wounds from recent treatment procedures, branding, dehorning or injuries; - viii.
+Those with diarrhoea; - ix.
+Bilateral blindness; - x.
+Body condition score below 3 on the 5-point scale; - xi.
 Showing clinical signs of diseases which may not be successfully treated immediately and may negatively affect the animal during the voyage; - g.
 Animals must be vaccinated in accordance with the requirements of South Africa and the importing country. - h.
-No animals must be sourced from Foot and Mouth Disease positive areas, or a controlled disease area in contravention of the requirements of the importing country.
+No animals must be sourced from a controlled disease area in contravention of the requirements of both South Africa and the importing country.

 7.5.
-Loading and transportation between farm of origin, holding facilities and the vessel.
+Loading and transportation between farm/feedlot of origin, holding facilities and the vessel.